Home Blog Google Ads

 Google Business Profile is now mandatory

-Start with Search campaigns, not Performance Max
+Start with Search Campaigns, not Performance Max

-An important note on eCPC
+A note on eCPC

 • 30+ conversions/month: Target CPA or Maximise Conversions